 However, as the COVID-19 pandemic continues to disrupt every aspect of our lives, we have taken the decision to defer the residential part of the course until further notice.
 While we regret that we are unable to meet in person for the face-to-face component of the training this year, the safety and well-being of all our course participants is our first priority.
 As an interim measure we have planned a ‘Virtual Live Training Day’, which will take place following the end of the online course and will cover the same depth and content of the face-to-face meeting.
 This will be an opportunity to bring delegates and faculty members together ‘virtually’ – via a professional online platform – for a day of fun and interactive clinical case based discussions and webinar presentations!

-The online course kicks off on 2nd November 2020.
+The online course kicked off on 2nd November 2020.

 *PLEASE NOTE: Registrations for our online course ‘PentaTr@ining 2020: HIV & other Congenital Infections’ have now closed.